Over the years, we’ve conducted various speech-related data collection business in China, and the experience has been quite rich.

-Traditionally, lunch in China is almost as sophisticated as dinner.
-People have a big meal and it takes time.
-In the past, people even took naps after their lunch.
+You have a big meal, and it takes time.
+You can even take a quick nap after their lunch.
 Schools and businesses typically have noon break for around 1.5 hours to 2 hours.

 This is slowly changing as western lifestyle is influencing Chinese culture.
 In smaller cities, however, lunch breaks will still take much longer than what we’re accustomed to in North America.

 This should be considered when recruiting and preparing schedules.

 Beware of Political, Legal & Economic Differences

-We prepared a carnet to ensure that our computers could be shipped into China without trouble, but as it turned out, a signature was missed on one of the carnet forms when the package left the U.S.
+We prepared a carnet to ensure that our computers could be shipped into China without trouble, but as it turned out, a signature was missed on one of the forms when the package left the U.S.

 The lesson?
-Always, always, ALWAYS double check your paper work.
+Always, always, ALWAYS double check your paperwork.

 Clearing a package through Chinese customs isn’t as simple as it is in Western countries.
 We consulted a couple of clearance agencies that prepared documents and letters for Customs of China.

+Although it is a big and actively developing country, it still has unique political and economic systems.
 Don’t be surprised if what works smoothly in western countries is a bit of a bumpy road in China.